Churcher's College: History

 From 1946 to 1964 Broadlands, opposite the college grounds in Ramshill, was the preparatory school for Churcher's.
 It was Grade II listed in 1949.

 For much of the 20th century Churcher's College operated as a voluntary aided grammar school.
 In 1979, Hampshire County Council decided to cease to maintain the college, which became an independent fee-paying school.
 The school's expanding population (by the mid-20th century the school educated some 400 boys, of whom about a quarter boarded in three separate houses: Mount House, Ramshill House and School house) has necessitated the addition of a number of modern buildings alongside the original 1881 buildings.

 Girls were first admitted to the Sixth Form in 1980, and the school became fully co-educational in 1988.
-Reflecting its naval history, the college's houses are named after the naval heroes Drake, Grenville, Nelson and Rodney, with the later addition of Collingwood.

 In 1993 the school purchased Moreton House School in Petersfield, which became Churcher's College Junior School.
-Like the senior school before it, the junior school is very successful, and soon outgrew its premises.
 Following an unsuccessful attempt to relocate in Petersfield, the school eventually purchased an existing school campus in Liphook (Littlefield's School), which from 2003 became the junior school's new site.

+Simon Williams has been headmaster since 2004.

 Sport and outdoor pursuits

-The boys compete in rugby union, field hockey and cricket, whilst the girls play netball, field hockey and rounders.
+Pupils at the school play rugby, hockey, netball and cricket.
 The College was the first school to affiliate to the Hampshire RFU in 1924.
 OC Frank Guy was responsible for the founding of local rugby union club Petersfield R.F.C. in 1927.
 In 2015, Churcher's won the NatWest Schools Cup under-18 Vase with 13-5 victory over SEEVIC College, the first Hampshire school to do so.

-The school has equestrianism, golf, tennis, squash, swimming and athletics teams and events and competes in contests such as the Ten Tors, which they won in both 2014 and 2015, the Devizes to Westminster International Canoe Marathon, and the Charlton Chase and Butser Hill Challenge events.
+The school has equestrianism, tennis, hockey, rugby, swimming, athletics and recently football teams and events and competes in contests such as the Ten Tors, and Ten peaks (a churcher’s college made event, due to unselection in 2023) Churcher’s College won Ten Tors in both 2014 and 2015, the Devizes to Westminster International Canoe Marathon, and the Charlton Chase and annually sponsor/host the Butser Hill Challenge events.

-There are Combined Cadet Force and Duke of Edinburgh Award programmes, as well as regular World Challenge and First Challenge expeditions.
+There are Combined Cadet Force and Duke of Edinburgh Award programmes, as well as the World Challenge and First Challenge expeditions for the 4th and 5th and 6th form students.